-Swedes avoid conflict, which sometimes can lead to problems being hidden under the surface.
-Also, Swedes can be a little more reserved when it comes to sharing emotions with people they don’t know well, so in order to get an honest answer you might need to ask more than once how they are doing or what’s on their mind.
+Because Swedes avoid conflict, there can sometimes be problems hidden under the surface.
+Also, Swedes can be a little more reserved when it comes to sharing emotions with people they don’t know well, so in order to get an honest answer, you might need to ask more than once how they are doing or what’s on their mind.

 Sometimes it’s confusing or surprising for a Swede to have rules such as curfews, since an 18-year old is considered an adult in Sweden, and usually lives a very independent life.
 It’s important to take the time to explain why rules and mutual trust is important in a new environment.

-In Sweden children learn two foreign languages as a mandatory part of their education and one must be English.
-English studies start at age 8-9 and we start studying another language at age 12.
-In contrast to many other European countries films and television programs are NOT dubbed, so there is a lot of exposure to the English language in this way.
-Swedes generally travel a lot, so most Swedes have gotten used to speak English when they travel.
+In Sweden, children learn two foreign languages as a mandatory part of their education and one must be English.
+English studies start at age 8-9.
+Unlike other European countries, films and television programs are NOT dubbed, so there is a lot of exposure to the English language.
+Swedes generally travel a lot, so most Swedes have gotten used to speaking English when they travel.

 Babysitting younger siblings, babysitting extended family members, babysitting children of family friends/neighbors, working in a kindergarten, working in a daycare center, coaching children’s sports teams, working as a camp counselor, or tutoring.

 In Sweden it’s common to have 2-3 children, so most au pair applicants have siblings.
-It’s not common to have people work in your home.
-For example, gardeners, cleaners, nannies, etc, are unfamiliar to most Swedes.
-Instead, there’s always something everyone in the family help out with.
-Also, it’s natural to eat together as a family after work/school.
+Everyone in the family helps out with chores and often eats together as a family after work/school.
 Many families in Sweden are “untraditional”, such as divorced families.
-However, it’s not uncommon that everyone gets along well and spend time together even after a divorce.
+However, it’s not uncommon that everyone gets along well and spends time together after a divorce.